Loess Hills Iowa, USA Travel Guide

 Many diners include egg and pancake options for breakfast.

-Awareness of gluten-free and other common allergens increases, but options may still be scarce in smaller, independent restaurants.
+Awareness of gluten-free and other common allergens increases, but options may yet be scarce in smaller, independent restaurants.

 When venturing into very rural areas, fewer dining options will be present.

-Purchase groceries in larger towns like Sioux City, Council Bluffs, or Onawa before heading to less populated areas.
+Purchase groceries in bigger towns such as Sioux City, Council Bluffs, or Onawa before heading to less populated areas.

 This ensures you have supplies for your journey.